yours7himanshu/v4/docs/content/blog/new.md

 We're conducting a series of focused prototype tests to validate our style-first approach.
 Each 20-minute session will be recorded as you try out our prototype and share your thoughts.

-### We're Looking For 5 People Who:
+### We're Looking For 5 Dance Teachers Who:

-- 💃 Are active in the dance scene (social dancing, teaching, or organizing)
+- 💃 Teach internationally or in multiple cities
-- 🌍 Have experience with multiple dance communities
+- 🌍 Have experience with different dance communities
-- 🎯 Want to help shape the future of online dance communities
-- 🗣️ Can think out loud while testing
+- 🎯 Organize workshops or festivals
+- 🗣️ Are active on social media or community platforms

+Why teachers?
+They are the bridges between different dance communities, understand both local and international dynamics, and often face the challenges of managing events, students, and community growth across different locations.

 ### What to Expect: